How Commute Times Affect Auto Debt

 Cars are more expensive than ever and Americans are taking out higher loans in order to afford them.
 Americans owe $1.16 trillion in auto loans.
 Though car sales slowed in the first half of 2019, auto debt accounts for nearly 10% of outstanding consumer debt, including mortgages.
 Age plays a role in auto debt as previous studies have shown — Generation X tends to hold the most auto debt.

 Of course, the longer your commute, the more you use a vehicle, the sooner you may need to replace it.
 And perhaps the more you’re in the driver’s seat, the more you may realize you would prefer your vehicle to have a better audio system, leather seats and cool technology.
 Other factors could be at play as well.
 Family size, income, credit score and comparative costs of commuting by bus, train, subway, taxi or ride-sharing may make commuting by car more or less attractive.
-But there are ways to handle the commute without losing your cool or your shirt.
-We’ve rounded up the best cars for commuting and the best new cars under $20,000.

 Using an anonymized sample of more than 700,000 LendingTree users who took out an auto loan, LendingTree researchers compared it with U.S. Census data on commute times for people who drive to work alone in 98 of America’s largest metro areas.